Why is ADHD in women undiagnosed so often?

 • Consider taking notes to your appointment about things you find difficult or have struggled with.

-• Talk to family members about whether they noticed any behaviours in childhood
+• Talk to family members about whether they noticed any behaviours in childhood.

 ADHD is a condition that can be hugely disruptive to people’s lives.
 Those with it often say that their life is characterised by underachievement, frustration and confusion about why things seem so difficult.
 A diagnosis can significantly improve things – suddenly there is an understanding of why things are tricky, and therapies such as CBT and medication can help improve people’s lives.
-If you think you might have ADHD consider whether an assessment might be useful.